 “I even started doubting if I was simply not suited for street dance.
 Later on, totally by chance, I went to compete in a street dance competition in Japan.
 I even had to borrow money for that trip, and I was thrilled to reach the semifinals.
 After returning to China, I never left empty-handed again whenever I competed locally.”

-“Making traditional performers recognize street dance through a fusion of East and West”
+“Making traditional performers recognise street dance through a fusion of East and West”

 Once you come into public view, you don’t only receive praise, no matter how outstanding you are.
 Xiao Jie said that achievements speak for themselves when you’re faced with negativity.
 “I’m a four-time consecutive world champion, yet there may still be people who dislike me, but I don’t care.
 I just keep at it and focus on my field.”